Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Triplet topological insulator

 \subsection{Triplet Nernst effect}

 To obtain an experimentally detectable signature of the $\mathcal{Z}_2$ triplet bands, we compute the boson analog of the spin Hall effect.
 Applying a temperature gradient on the sample induces an energy current of triplet excitations.
 The $m=1$ and $-1$ triplets are affected in an opposite way by the DM interaction, due to their opposite chirality, and deflect into opposite directions.
 The triplet spin separation perpendicular to the temperature gradient leads to the cancelation of the transverse triplet heat current, but gives a finite transverse spin current.
 The transverse spin current arising in response to an applied temperature gradient is called the Nernst effect.
-We directly apply the formula of magnon mediated spin Nernst effect~\cite{Cheng2016,Zyuzin2016,Kovalev2016,Nakata2017,Zyuzin2018} for the triplet excitations, $j_{\text{SN}} = \alpha_{xy} \mathbf{\hat z} \times \nabla T$.
-The spin Nernst coefficient, $\alpha_{xy}$ can be expressed as
+We directly apply the formula of magnon mediated spin Nernst effect~\cite{Cheng2016,Zyuzin2016,Kovalev2016,Nakata2017,Zyuzin2018} for the triplet excitations,